dkelly255/python-checkers/FEATURES-FICTCORP.md

 The section below details the possible decision paths the user can take through scenario one:

 If the user selects answer A for example, it will have an overall negative effect on the company's financial status & stakeholder sentiment.
-Customers will be dissatisfied with the increased prices they have to pay, and will look elsewhere for alternatives, cauing a net decrease in revenues.
+Customers will be dissatisfied with the increased prices they have to pay, and will look elsewhere for alternatives, driving a net decrease in revenues.
 This will knock on into reduced profits, which will also cause shareholder sentiment to decline.

 Answer B will have no material effect on current financials or stakeholder sentiment, and will award/deduct zero points as a result.